SRLzz/liweizhen.github.io/index.md

   (supported by China Unicom Liaoning branch) that Linktech was working on.
 -	Handle technical complaints from China Unicom (Liaoning area) customers.

+### Inossem (Montreal, Quebec, Canada) May. – Aug.
+2022
+***Java Developer:***
+- Implement interfaces for company’s projects, add and modify abilities to the web- application on back end.
+- Access and manage the main databases, and update information according to the given Excel form(once tried Python Crawler).
+- Collaborate with colleagues for testing on Postman.
+- Write documentation and user manual for the whole project, while accessing the web- application and reading the front-end code was necessary.

 ## RELAVENT PROJECTS
 - Github personal introduction page using Markdown and HTML.
+(2022)
+- Android Application of a music player written in Java (Android Studio).\
+  It can play downloaded music (in the Android phone emulator sdcard) after clicking, with an icon spinning in the middle.\
+  It has a process bar at the  bottom, with previous song, next song, and pause buttons above.\
+  Still working on the functions of creating playlists, presenting the album and the singer information, rhythm bars animation,\
+  and sorting songs from most listened to least, also working on Kotlin.
+(2022)
+- Web application of writing notes in Python (Django, HTML).\
+  It has the login, logout, and sign-up abilities, as well as creating note pieces after logged in.\
+  Still working on how to beautify the UI and the functions of placing notes in groups.
 (2022)
 -	Biquadris, the game of Tetris.
 Program contains blocks, boards, etc. in a decorator pattern.\
   Written in C++.
 (This game used to be the final project of a school course.)
 (2021)
 -	Mock Email server and client, which imitates the actual email abilities.
 Written in Java,\